-Casually stretched out on the banks of the Vienne River, at the foot of a high cliff crowned by its imposing fortress, Chinon is a medieval masterpiece with its towers and keeps.
+Casually stretched out on the Vienne River banks, at the foot of a high cliff crowned by its imposing fortress, Chinon is a medieval masterpiece with its keep and towers.
 The view of the Royal Fortress of Chinon from the bridge over the Vienne will take your breath away.

-Outside the recently restored fortress, the charm and the sublime always operate, and it is a wonder to wander aimlessly through the medieval streets of this charming town.
+Outside the recently restored fortress, Chinon is a truly charming and sublime place to visit, and it is a wonder to wander through the medieval streets of this charming town.

-Surrounded by the vineyards of the Loire Valley and well-known for its wine and local produce, Chinon is also a paradise for foodies.
-Choose your favorite restaurant-terrace and enjoy a glass of Chinon wine paired with Sainte-Maure-de-Touraine goat cheese; or perhaps you want to taste truffles or rillettes made from fish from the Loire?
+Surrounded by the Loire Valley’s vineyards and well-known for its wine and local produce, Chinon is also a paradise for food lovers.
+Choose your favorite restaurant terrace and enjoy a glass of chinon wine paired with Sainte-Maure-de-Touraine goat cheese, or perhaps you’ll want to taste truffles or rillettes made from fish from the Loire?

 So, what are you waiting for?
 Book this Loire Valley road trip today!